ApyNext/api/README_en.md

 Returns :
 - Status code `200 Ok`
+- Status code `400 Bad request` when the body isn't a valid JSON
 - Status code `403 Forbidden` and the error message when a client error occurs
+- Status code `415 Unsupported Media Type` when the header `Content-Type: application/json` is missing
+- Status code `422 Unprocessable Entity` when a JSON field is missing

 ### A2F (link sent by email)
 Request : `POST /login/a2f`